Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Integration of the Kadomtsev-Petviashvili hierarchy

 and

-By classical properties of infinite germs, all the relations above involving relations on $\tilde S,$ $\tilde Y$ and $\tilde L$ remain valid for $S_q, Y_q$ and $ L_q,$ and the $t-$monomials of the infinite jet series are polynomials in $q.$ Then, they are $q-$smooth, where $q\in \K$ is no longer a formal variable.
+By classical properties of infinite jets\footnote{Jets are considered in \cite{W}, in the classical paper \cite{BR} and in the more recent review \cite{R-ams}; we note that in \cite{W} the author introduces jets within the category $DS$ of {\em differential spaces}, but it is known that Fr\"olicher spaces form a subcategory of $DS$, see \cite{Ma2013}.
+Moreover, as explained in Section 2.5 (see also \cite{Ma2013} and \cite{F}) the category of Fr\"olicher spaces is cartesian closed, complete and cocomplete, and so infinite jets in Fr\"olicher spaces can be defined by adapting the constructions of \cite{BR,R-ams}.}, all relations above involving relations on $\tilde S,$ $\tilde Y$ and $\tilde L$ remain valid for $S_q, Y_q$ and $ L_q,$ and the $t-$monomials of the infinite jet series are polynomials in $q.$ Then, they are $q-$smooth, where $q\in \K$ is no longer a formal variable.
 Setting

 we recover Theorem \ref{KPcentral}.